Software quality assurance#

 Documentation#

-WNTR includes a user manual that is built using the Read the Docs service.
+WNTR includes a user manual that is built using GitHub Actions.
 The user manual is automatically rebuilt each time changes are made to the code.
 The documentation is publicly available at https://usepa.github.io/WNTR/.
 The user manual includes an overview, installation instructions, simple examples, and information on the code structure and functions.
-WNTR includes documentation on the API for all public functions, methods, and classes.
+WNTR includes documentation on the API for all public functions, methods, and classes using NumPy Style Python Docstrings.
 New content is marked Draft.
 Python documentation string formatting can be found at https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html

-To build the documentation locally, run the following command in a command line/PowerShell prompt from the documentation directory:
+• To build HTML files of the documentation locally, run the following command in a command line/PowerShell prompt from the documentation directory:

 make html

 HTML files are created in the documentation/_build/html directory.
-Open index.html to view the documentation.
+Open index.html to view the HTML documentation in a browser.

 Examples#